 Mapa del Peru - Peru Explorers

-Geopolitical Division Peru is divided in 24 departments and 1 constitutional province.
+Geopolitical Division Peru is divided into 24 departments and one constitutional province.
 Each department is divided in provinces, 189 counties exist in the national territory.
 Each province is divided in districts, 1800 districts exist in the national territory (modernized in 1994)

 The capital of the Republic of Peru is Lima